kingsmanrip/fasterInvoice/README.md

 - **Authorized User**: Access is restricted to a single user (Mauricio)
 - **Logout Functionality**: Users can securely log out from the application

+### Server Coexistence

+This application is designed to coexist with the Painter Timesheet application (currentTimeControl) on the same server:

+- **fasterInvoice**: Runs on port 7654 and is accessible at https://mauricioinvoice.site
+- **currentTimeControl**: Runs on port 3002 and is accessible at https://patriciadmin.site

+Both applications use separate Nginx configurations and can run simultaneously without conflicts.
+Changes to one application should not affect the other as they use different ports, domains, and configuration files.

 ### Deployment Process

 1. Clone the repository: